udqy/udqy/README.md

-Hey there 👋
+Hey there ✧˖°.

 I'm Uday.
 I'm an Engineering student from Mumbai.

-I am currently tinkering with Game Dev using Unity (C#) and AI/ML.
+I am currently tinkering with Game Dev using Unity (C⌗) and AI/ML.

 In my free time I build tools/projects that interest me and take me down rabbit holes.

-I'm a Linux nerd (checkout my dotfiles!).
+Also a Linux nerd (checkout my dotfiles.ᐟ).

 I love talking to people.
 Reach out to me for projects, help, or to just geek out about stuff.